GDQuest/website/content/news/2023/12/godot-4-courses-early-access/index.md

 ## For a limited time, you can save up to 50% by pre-ordering Godot 4 courses

-At the moment, you can add the extra Godot 4.2 coupon **EARLYBIRD** to the existing presale to save even more.
+Until December 10, 2023, you can add the extra Godot 4.2 coupon **EARLYBIRD** to the existing presale to save even more.

 If you know anyone who's learning, this might be a good opportunity to share with them.